MrSwitch/hello.js/README.md

 ## OAuth Proxy

-A list of the service providers OAuth* mechanisms is available at [OAuth Proxy](http://adodson.com/hello.js/#oauth_proxy)
+A list of the service providers OAuth* mechanisms is available at [Provider OAuth Mechanisms](http://adodson.com/hello.js/#oauth-proxy)